martenlienen/hash_builder/README.md

 end
 ```

-This can be fixed however by explicitly passing a scope.
-So
+This can be fixed however by explicitly passing a scop.e

 ```ruby
 class User